ksu-cs-textbooks/cis400/content/B-git-and-github/09-remote-repositories.md

 {{% /notice %}}

 Thus, in our diagram above, the home, lab, and GitHub copies of our repository all start exactly the same, with commit **ba4**.
-But we can make changes to any one of those repositories and commit them, that repository will be _ahead_ of the other repositories, which will not have that commit.
+But if we make and commit changes to one of those repositories, that repository will be _ahead_ of the other repositories, which will not have that commit.
 We can see this in the diagram below, where we have added commit **a4e** to the repository on our Lab PC:

 ![Lab PC with extra commit](/images/b.9.2.png)